ScottHarwoodTech/Coder-Dojo-Chrome-Extensions/First Chrome Extension/Tutorial.md

 7. Now if you go to any web page and press the buttons `Shift + Control + I` a new window will pop up called console.

-8. refresh the page and you should see `You just made your first Chrome extension` appear
+8. Refresh the page and you should see `You just made your first Chrome extension` appear

 ---
 **Conclusion:**

-You just made your own extension for google chrome and added an extra feature to google chrome.
+You just made your own extension for google Chrome and added an extra feature to google Chrome.
 You used json to create the manifest file which told Chrome what to do with all the information you gave it in the content file that you created using Javascript.

 ---
 **Extension**